How to Create Reports with Power BI Service

 Power Automate drives workflows and automation.
 Project teams have vast amounts of data.
 Power BI dashboards allow senior executives to access, analyze, and act on this data.

-Experience how BrightWork 365 combines Microsoft 365 with proven project and portfolio management processes.
+BrightWork 365 combines Microsoft 365 tools with proven project and portfolio management practices.
+It helps teams plan, track, and deliver work more efficiently.

 Resources and Videos